Deep Inelastic Processes and the Equations of Motion: Fragmentation Correlator

 We treat only the case of pions, adopting for T-odd terms an approximation analogous to the one discussed in subsection 5.1, valid for small transverse momenta of the final hadron with respect to the fragmenting quark.
 Under this condition, we have

-Here $D_{\pi}$ is the common fragmentation function of the pion, $D_{\pi}^{\bot}$ is defined as in ref. \cite{mt} and $H'$ assumes the role of the Collins\cite{col} function, describing the asymmetry of a pion fragmented from a transversely polarized quark.
+Here $D_{\pi}$ is the common fragmentation function of the pion; $D_{\pi}^{\bot}$, defined according to Mulders and Tangerman (1996), is the analog of $f^{\perp}$; last, $H'$ assumes the role of the Collins (1993) function, describing the asymmetry of a pion fragmented from a transversely polarized quark, the so-called Collins asymmetry (see also Leader, 2004).

-Final state interactions give rise to terms - for instance interference terms - which decrease as inverse powers of $Q$, independent of the nature of the interactions themselves.
-To show this, we observe that these interactions may produce an azimuthal asymmetry in a pion fragmented from a transversely polarized quark\cite{col,le}.
+Final state interactions give rise to terms which decrease as inverse powers of $Q$, independent of the nature of the interactions themselves.
+As an example, we re-consider the interactions which produce the above mentioned Collins asymmetry from a different point of view.
 Analogously to the distribution functions illustrated in remark D at subsect.
-4.3, such an asymmetry may be regarded as the absorptive part of an amplitude of the type $\langle + | -\rangle$, where $\pm$ denotes the helicity of the fragmenting quark.
+4.3, such an asymmetry may be connected to the absorptive part of an amplitude of the type $\langle + | -\rangle$, where $\pm$ denotes the helicity of the fragmenting quark.
 This kind of amplitude - a typical helicity flip one - behaves as

+where ${\cal B}$ is a given function, weakly dependent on the quark momentum.
+Then, similarly to eq. (\ref{ampl}), we conclude that the effect of the final state interaction between the fragmenting quark and the fragmented hadron decreases like $Q^{-1}$.
+This confirms our previous result, but independent of the nature of the interaction.

+More generally, we examine the interactions that the fragmented hadron, say hadron $B$, undergoes with other final hadrons.
+These cause in the momentum ${\bf P}_B$ of $B$ a change ${\bf \Delta P}_B$ which depends weakly on $Q$, since the multiplicity of the hadrons produced in inclusive reactions increases only logarithmically with energy.
+Moreover, for sufficiently large $Q$ and not too small fractional momenta $z$ of $B$ with respect to the fragmenting quark, the ratio

-where $B$ is a given function, weakly dependent on the quark momentum, due to perturbative QCD corrections.
-Analogously to eq. (\ref{ampl}), we conclude that interference terms decrease at least as $Q^{-1}$, just like the second term in eq (\ref{fc1}).
-Our result agrees with the approach by Collins and Soper\cite{cs1}, who do not include "soft" final state interaction in the leading term of (almost) back-to-back fragmentation in $e^+e^-$ annihilation.
+is quite small.
+Then, under such conditions, ${\cal R}$ decreases approximately like $Q^{-1}$.
+Our result agrees with the approach by Collins and Soper (1981), who do not include "soft" final state interaction in the leading term of (almost) back-to-back fragmentation in $e^+e^-$ annihilation.